reflexsoar/reflex-docs/docs/detections/repositories.md

 ---

 ## Common Questions
-1. What happens when access is revoked to a repository?
+1. What happens when access is revoked to a Repository?
-    * When access to a detection repository is revoked, all the previously synchronized rules are unlinked from the repository and can now be directly edited.
+    * When access to a Detection Repository is revoked, all the previously synchronized rules are unlinked from the Repository and can now be directly edited.

 2. What counts as access revocation?
-    * If the author of the detection repository removes your organization from the repository's access scope
+    * If the author of the Detection Repository removes your organization from the Repository's access scope
-    * If the author of the detection repository deletes the repository
+    * If the author of the detection repository deletes the Repository

 3. If I subscribe to a Detection Repository, can I pick and choose which detections to use?
-    * No; a Detection provide by a subscribed repository cannot be modified or deleted unless you unsubscribe from the Repository first.
+    * No; a Detection provide by a subscribed Repository cannot be modified or deleted unless you unsubscribe from the Repository first.
 Then, a copy of the Detection will be made available for modification or deletion.

-!!! note "Synchronization Settings"
-    Although you can choose to turn off specific settings from synchronizing with the repository, you can NOT turn the query off from synchronization.
-Utilizing Exclusions is the best way to make Detection repositories work best for your Organization.